Hallam Tennyson, 2nd Baron Tennyson: Governor-General of Australia

 Tennyson was the senior state governor at the time of Hopetoun's announcement, and thus became Administrator of the Government upon his departure from Australia on 17 July 1902.
 There were some doubts about his ability to fill the job on a permanent basis since he had little experience of politics.
 But he had made a good impression in Australia through his modesty and frugality, unlike the ostentatiously imperious Hopetoun.
 In December 1902 he accepted the post for, at his own suggestion, a one-year appointment only.

 The new Governor-General was popular and got on with Australians far better than his predecessor had done.
 But problems arose through the ambiguity of his position.
 The Prime Minister, Alfred Deakin, insisted that the Governor-General's official secretary must be appointed and paid by the Australian government.
 The British government objected (privately) because this would mean that the Governor-General could not carry out what was seen in London as his broader role in supervising the Australian government.
 Tennyson shared this view.

 As a result, relations between Deakin and Tennyson grew tense.
 Deakin correctly suspected that Tennyson was reporting on him to London and trying to interfere on matters of policy, such as the naval agreement between Britain and Australia.
 For this reason Deakin did not encourage Tennyson to seek an extension of his one-year term.
 None of this was known to the public and Tennyson left Australia in January 1904 to universal expressions of approval.

 Retirement and death

 Tennyson spent the rest of his life at Farringford, serving as deputy Governor of the Isle of Wight from 1913.
-His wife died in 1916, and in 1918 he remarried to Mary Emily (May) Prinsep (1853–1931).
-She was the daughter of Charles Robert Prinsep, born in India and later the owner of a large nutmeg plantation in Singapore.
-Tennyson was May Prinsep's second husband; her first husband was Andrew Hichens.
-The National Portrait Gallery has eight photographs of May Prinsep, taken by her relation Julia Margaret Cameron on the Isle of Wight.
+His wife died in 1916, and in 1918 he remarried to Mary "May" Emily Prinsep (1853–1931).
+She was the daughter of Charles Robert Prinsep, Indian-born Advocate-General of Calcutta and later the owner of a large nutmeg plantation in Singapore, and niece of Sir Henry Thoby Prinsep, who adopted her when she was eleven upon her father's death.
+Tennyson was May Prinsep's second husband; her first husband was Andrew Hichens (d.
+1906).
+The National Portrait Gallery has eight photographs of May Prinsep, taken by her relative Julia Margaret Cameron on the Isle of Wight.

 Tennyson bequeathed many of his father's notebooks to Trinity College in 1924.

+He had three sons by his first wife: